informatics-isi-edu/deriva-py/docs/deriva-acl-config.md

 	    "projection_type" : "acl"
 	}
 ```
 This defines an ACL binding called `a_binding`.
 The syntax of the binding itself is the same as defined in the ermrest ACL docs, with one exception: to specify an outbound foreign key, you can either use ermrest-standard `outbound` syntax and use the constraint name, or you can use `outbound_col` and specify the name of a column on which a foreign key is defined.
-In will also fill in the `scope_acl` from the group lists.
+It will also populate the `scope_acl` based on the referenced group list.
 For example, if you apply the binding `a_binding` to this table:
 ```
      Column     | Type | Modifiers
 ----------------+------+-----------